xeolabs/actorjs/README.md

 For a higher level of reuse, we can create libraries of JSON components then pull them into our actor graphs as **includes**.

-Lets create a hierarchy of three "person" actor type as a JSON component (in [includes/people/pointyHairedBoss.json](examples/includes/people/pointyHairedBoss.json)):
+Lets create a hierarchy of three "person" actor types, as a JSON component (in [includes/people/pointyHairedBoss.json](examples/includes/people/pointyHairedBoss.json)):

 ```json
 {